-I’m really excited about today’s Focus On post, because I’ve been wanting to review the Bikini Body Guide and it features someone who inspires me regularly: Kayla Itsines.
+I’m really excited about today’s Focus On post, because I’ve been wanting to review the Bikini Body Guide (BBG) for quite some time.
+Plus, it features someone who inspires me regularly: Kayla Itsines.

 I’ve had quite a few requests to do a Focus On post featuring her fitness and meal plans, so here we go!

 Her last name is pronounced it-see-nez (I used to think it was it-signs but she posted a pronunciation on her IG page).

 She is a personal trainer from Australia with an INSANE social media following.
 She posts workouts and inspirational pics, in addition to gorgeous fruit platters, her cute dogs, and her abs.

 They look like this:

 I know, right? #girlcrush

 An important note: Kayla now says she regrets calling her program the Bikini Body Guide, because every body is a bikini body and people shouldn’t strive for just one look.
 That’s why she has named her newer app Sweat With Kayla instead.
 I love this and respect her even more because of it.